4. What is available?

-- An alarm system - This provides an alert when someone has moved outside a set boundary (eg the front garden).
+- An alarm system– This provides an alert when someone has moved outside a set boundary (for example the front garden).
 These devices cannot locate a person.

 Telecare usually refers to a system or devices that remotely monitor people living in their own home, enabling them to access support or response services when necessary.
 The various pieces of technology are connected via a telephone line or over the internet.
 Telecare systems can include community alarms, sensors and movement detectors, and video conferencing.

 Telecare systems are often used to support independence and personal safety.
 They may help to reduce the risks associated with living alone, and can be useful for people living with dementia.
 Telecare can provide assistance to the person to help them to do things (such as a phone call to remind them to take their medication).
 It can also alert others of dangerous situations (for example if they were to have a fall or leave the gas on).
 Sensors around the home can be linked to a nominated person or call centre.
 The system monitors a person’s activities and can trigger an alarm to the person or call centre if a problem occurs.
 The alarm can also be triggered by a person pressing a panic button or community alarm.

 Telecare has traditionally been provided by a community alarm or monitoring service provided through social services.
 However, it is now possible to set it up privately.